Celebrating the LGBTQ+ community's history in Boulder and the city's commitment to protecting all community members against discrimination.

 • In 1972, Boulder Community Women's Center opened a safe space for gay women, and hosted programs and support groups.

 • On March 26, 1975, Boulder City Clerk Clela Rorex issued the first-ever same-sex marriage license in the United States, citing an absence of laws prohibiting same-sex unions in Colorado.
-Learn more about Clela’s story here.
+Learn more about Clela’s story.

 • The Boulder County AIDS Project (BCAP) was founded in 1985.

-• Since 1994, Out Boulder County has educated, advocated and provided services, programs, and support to Boulder County's LGBTQ+ and ally communities.
+• Since 1994, Rocky Mountain Equity (formerly Out Boulder County) has educated, advocated and provided services, programs, and support to Boulder County's LGBTQ+ and ally communities.

-In 2020, 2021 and 2022, the City of Boulder earned the top score on the Municipal Equality Index (MEI) — an effort led by the Human Rights Campaign.
+Since 2020, the City of Boulder has earned the top score on the Municipal Equality Index (MEI) — an effort led by the Human Rights Campaign.
 This index examines how inclusive municipal laws, policies and services are of LGBTQ+ people who live and work here.
-Cities are rated based on non-discrimination laws, the municipality as an employer, municipal services, law enforcement, and the city leadership’s public position on equality.
+Cities are rated based on non-discrimination laws, inclusive employment practices, municipal services, law enforcement, and the city leadership’s public position on equality.

 LGBTQ+ individuals are our teachers, baristas, volunteers, tech workers, current and future leaders, and elders.
-They keep our community going while dealing with the anti-LGBTQ+ bias and discrimination that persists even here in Boulder, and that is growing across the country.
+They keep our community going while experiencing anti-LGBTQ+ bias and discrimination that persists here in Boulder, and that is growing across the country.

 The Human Rights Ordinance exists to protect against discrimination in Boulder and assist people who have been discriminated against in three areas, including: